-- Personal Statement of 1,000 words addressing each of the following:
+- A Personal Statement of 1,000 words addressing each of the following:

 - A current resume (recommended but not required)

-Tip: Applicants who are taking a Step course (EDUC 2020, 2030, or 2050) may use their experience toward a letter of recommendation and in place of youth experience form.
+Tip: Applicants who are taking a Step course (EDUC 2020, 2030, or 2050) may use their experience toward a letter of recommendation.
 If admitted, the students will be provisional pending completion of the Step course.
 To request your letter, please contact your Step instructor and indicate that you will be applying for admission at the upcoming deadline.